For many people, it's the main question about health insurance: How much will it cost me?

 Use an online calculator.
-Some web sites -- including this one– and some web sites that sell insurance -- can show you estimated insurance costs.
+Some websites can show you estimated insurance costs.
 If you have employer insurance, your company may offer a tool to estimate costs.

 Other expenses might include counseling for mental health and planned surgeries or medical procedures that you might have to share in the cost by paying a co-pay or co-insurance.